dobrosketchkun/after_the_gates_2025/README.md

 　In the aftermath of the 2025 catastrophe, which saw the emergence of portals leading to perilous dungeons and the awakening of a small portion of the population with extraordinary abilities, the need for a comprehensive typology of awakened abilities has become increasingly pressing.
 This paper proposes a classification system based on the Fujita-Sato (F-S) scale, which categorizes abilities according to their power level and potential impact.
 We review existing research on the nature and distribution of awakened abilities, identify key research gaps, and outline a research agenda for advancing our understanding of this phenomenon.
 Our findings highlight the importance of interdisciplinary collaboration, longitudinal studies, and the integration of awakened individuals' perspectives in future research efforts.

+### • Choi, J. Y., & Park, H. S. (2027).
+Developing standardized measures for mana and awakened abilities: A psychometric approach. *Journal of Mana and Ability Assessment*.
+[PDF](papers/Choi2027/choi2027.pdf)
+#### Abstract:

+　In the wake of the 2025 catastrophe, which saw the emergence of dungeon portals and the awakening of a small portion of the population with extraordinary abilities, the need for a comprehensive assessment framework for mana and awakened abilities has become increasingly pressing.
+This paper proposes a standardized set of measures based on the Fujita-Sato (F-S) scale, which categorizes both dungeons and awakened individuals according to their power levels.
+We review existing research on the nature and distribution of mana and awakened abilities, identify key research gaps, and outline a psychometric approach for developing and validating the proposed measures.
+Our findings highlight the importance of a reliable and valid assessment framework for advancing our understanding of these phenomena and informing the training and management of awakened individuals.

 -------
 *(all the papers are generated using Claude 3)*